 A simple recipe for cheesy enchiladas filled with a super flavorful ground chicken and rice combo.
 You can have these chicken enchiladas on the table in under an hour and with virtually no veggies, they’re picky eater approved.
 And as the header notes, they are kinda healthy with 24 grams of protein and just 31 grams of carbs and 310 calories per big ol’ enchilada.

 You’ll find a visual recipe walkthrough below with ingredient and substitution notes.
 And if you’re feelin’ confident, there’s a printable recipe card at the bottom of the post.
 Just bounce back up to the post if you have a question.
 I bet I’ve answered it!

 Cook ground chicken with taco seasoning.

 The recipe calls for the same homemade taco seasoning I used for my Ninja Foodi ground beef and rice casserole.
 And like I mentioned in that recipe, you can definitely get away with substituting the dry spices for a packet of taco seasoning.
 No judgement here!

 And this is a good point to say you could certainly use ground beef or ground turkey in place of the chicken if you wanted.

 Add enchilada sauce and lime juice to the cooked ground chicken.

 Like the ground beef and rice casserole, the lime juice is still incorporated.
 But enchilada sauce takes the place of tomato paste like I mentioned in the substitution notes.

 Using enchilada sauce here makes the math work out perfectly so you’re not left with a nearly empty bottle of enchilada sauce.
-I used the same Trader Joe’s enchilada sauce I used for my baked beef tacos.
+I used the same Trader Joe’s enchilada sauce I used for my baked beef tacos and baked taquitos.
 For comparing other sauces, 1/4 cup of the TJ’s sauce has 30 calories.

 If you don’t have limes handy, the recipe will work without the lime juice.